Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 During an interview in 1997, Crichton stated that the title of his sequel was meant to serve as an homage to Sir Arthur Conan Doyle's 1912 novel, The Lost World, which centers around an expedition to a remote jungle setting populated by prehistoric creatures.
 Doyle's book was adapted into a silent film in 1925, with its theatrical poster depicting a group of terrified humans fleeing the path of a raging T. rex-looking dinosaur.

 This marketing tool was a tad misleading as the end of the '25 adaptation actually involves a Brontosaurus being the source of the trouble.
-With that said, the aforementioned poster art probably inspired the action-packed conclusion of The Lost World movie over seven decades later.
+With that said, the aforementioned poster art probably inspired the action-packed conclusion of The Lost World movie more than seven decades later.